blck-shp/expenses-tracker/README.md

 ---

-### Issue # 2
+### Issue # 2 [Updates]

 ##### UI
 - [x] The chart overflows the container sometimes
-- [] The amount should be green if the record_type is income, red otherwise.
+- [x] The amount should be green if the record_type is income, red otherwise.
 Also, try to format the date in a more human-readable form, ie. "June 23, 2020".
-Please also use the category icons that are returned in the GET /api/v1/categories response. // Getting the api/v1/categories response is not done yet.
+Please also use the category icons that are returned in the GET /api/v1/categories response.
-- [] Time field formatting on the minutes portion needs to be zero-padded.
+- [x] Time field formatting on the minutes portion needs to be zero-padded.

 ##### Functionality
-- [] Navigation // Dashboard should be the root page so when you reach the end of the stack, pressing back shouldn't take you to the Login page. - This is not done yet.
+- [x] Navigation // Dashboard should be the root page so when you reach the end of the stack, pressing back shouldn't take you to the Login page. - This is not done yet.
-- []  Editing record from Dashboard // There are some issues on the implementation initialization.
+- [x]  Editing record from Dashboard // There are some issues on the implementation initialization.
-- [] More edit record shenanigans // There are still issues on editing a record,
+- [x] More edit record shenanigans // There are still issues on editing a record,

+---

+### Additional info as of June 26, 2020.

+So far, all of the issues mentioned above were all fixed and have been tested along the way but the code needs to be refactored.
+The UI of this mini project has also been updated or modified especially in regards to the currency and the list tiles that are being displayed.